-Also in 2003, the Southwest Georgia Cancer Coalition, along with five other regions, was designated as a "Regional Program of Excellence" – now called a "Regional Cancer Coalition of Georgia".
-Regional Cancer Coalitions of Georgia were established, and continue, to address cancer at the community level in collaboration with state agencies and other local and federal organizations.
+In 2002, the Southwest Georgia Cancer Coalition incorporated as a 501(c)(3) organization.
+It was designated by the state as a "Regional Program of Excellence" – now called a "Regional Cancer Coalition of Georgia" – and at the time, covered a 33-county service area.
+Regional Cancer Coalitions were established in several areas of the state, and they continue to address cancer at the community level in collaboration with state agencies and local organizations.

 Despite the unfulfilled promise of considerable state funding, the fledgling Southwest Georgia Cancer Coalition remained stable due to the commitment of its inaugural board members, plus strong financial support from the four cancer centers.
 In addition, being identified as the community partner of Emory University’s Prevention Research Center provided faculty expertise and additional funding with which the Cancer Coalition could begin conducting research in its local communities.

 In 2005, the first Chief Executive Officer was hired and within two years, a strong and flexible infrastructure of talented staff members was built.
 The level of staff expertise, and ongoing dedication of the original and new board members, allowed the organization to respond to numerous opportunities for growth and diversified funding.
 In 2008, the organization initiated focused and expanded fundraising efforts to continue to stabilize its fiscal base.
 By 2010, the Southwest Georgia Cancer Coalition had established an impressive programmatic and research portfolio, particularly in the areas of cancer screening and early detection, identifying and reducing health-related disparities, prevention/risk reduction research, community-based outreach and education, education for healthcare professionals, and support for organizations serving local cancer patients.